 ** All title transfers require a completed and signed application for certificate of Iowa title and/or registration (Form 411007). **

-Please be prepared to answer the following questions for us:
+Please be prepared to provide the following information for us:

-- What is the purchase price of the vehicle? *** Note: Beginning Jan 1, 2021, a Bill of Sale will be required with every title transfer ***
+- What is the purchase price of the vehicle? *** Note: Beginning Jan 1, 2022, a Bill of Sale will be required with EVERY title transfer ***

 - Is the vehicle a 2011 or newer model?
 If yes, you will need to provide the current odometer in the space provided on the title assignment.

 - Do you need new license plates?
 If so, in what month do you want your sticker due?
-If you are transferring plates from a sold vehicle, please provide the Iowa license plate number.
+If you are transferring plates from a sold vehicle, please provide us that Iowa license plate number.

 - Is there a lienholder?
 If so, please provide the correct name, address, and FEIN of your bank, credit union, or other entity.

 Once we calculate the fees by phone or email, you may then deposit the completed documents and payment into our 24/7 Dropbox on the south side of the courthouse, or mail the paperwork to us at Marion County Treasurer, 214 E Main St, Ste 9, Knoxville, IA 50138.
 You may also pay over the phone by credit card for a 2.25% fee.

 *** Checks should be made out to Marion County Treasurer ***

 Upon selling your vehicle to a private individual, you should: